JuliaDataScience/JuliaDataScience/contents/julia_101.md

 In Julia syntax is is common to append `!` to names of functions that modify their arguments.
 This is a convention that warns the user that the function is **not pure**, i.e. it has *side effects*.
+A function with side effects is useful when you want to update a large data structure or variable container without having all the overhead from creating a new instance.

 Most of the `!` functions' arguments are data structures.

 For example, we can create a function that adds 1 to its argument: